kheller18/data-structures-algorithms/questions/fullStack.md

     ![normalization vs denormalization](../images/full-stack/normalization_denormalization.png)

 21. In Java, what is a connection leak?
 How can you fix this?
-    + If a connection is opened and forgotten about, this is known as a "leak" since each time it occurs, a connection is no longer available for reuse.
+    + `Connection Leak`: a connection is opened and forgotten about, this is known as a "leak" since each time it occurs, a connection is no longer available for reuse.
 Connection leaks occur when some database requests or transactions are not closed properly or are not committed, causing the connections to be abandoned and closed permanently.
     + Java developers commonly experience Connection Leaks when using Connection Pools.
 In the case where there is a section of code that fails to close a connection properly, a connection will leak from the pool each time the section of code is executed.
 Eventually, if this situation continues, the pool will run out of connections, which is known as Pool Exhaustion.
 The application will hang once all available connections have been leaked.
 We can fix this by closing the connection and paying particular attention to any error handling code.

 22. What is Promise and explain its states?
     + Callback functions are functions that can be passed to another function as arguments and executed there to complete a routine or action.
 Those functions depend on one another, so it could get quite messy with so many callback functions nested in so many layers.
 This is what is referred to as callback hell.
-    + As an alternative to callbacks in JavaScript, promises are used to handle asynchronous operations.
+    + `Promise`: an alternative to callbacks in JavaScript, promises are used to handle asynchronous operations.
 In addition to handling multiple asynchronous operations, they provide better error handling than callbacks.
 Promises can be a better way for a user to read the code effectively and efficiently, especially when that particular code performs multiple asynchronous operations.
 The Promise object represents the result of an asynchronous operation (or its failure) and the resulting value.
 The promise is in one of the following states:
       + `Pending`: In its initial state, neither fulfilled nor rejected.
       + `Fulfilled`: Indicating that the operation was successful.
       + `Rejected`: Indicating that the operation failed.

 23. State the difference between GET and POST.
-    + GET and POST are two different HTTP request methods.
     ![get vs post](../images/full-stack/get_post.png)

 24. Explain the Restful API and write its usage.
-    + APIs (Application Programming Interfaces) are sets of rules and protocols that define how software programs or devices can communicate with each other.
+    + `APIs (Application Programming Interfaces)`: are sets of rules and protocols that define how software programs or devices can communicate with each other.
 APIs that conform to the design principles of REST, or representational state transfer, are known as REST APIs.
 REST APIs may also be referred to as RESTful APIs.
 Using RESTful APIs, developers can create requests and receive responses via an HTTP request.
 REST API can also be used for mapping data from a cloud platform to a data warehouse or vice versa.

 25. What do you mean by MEAN Stack?
     + `MEAN`: stands for MongoDB, ExpressJS, AngularJS, and Node.js.
 It is a collection of JavaScript-based technologies for developing web applications.
 Despite being a stack of different technologies, all of them are based on the JavaScript language.
 It is an ideal solution for building dynamic websites and applications as it is a very user-friendly stack.
 With this free and open-source stack, you can quickly and easily build web-based prototypes.